Dry Needling - Brisbane MSK Clinic

 What is Dry Needling?

-Myofascial Dry Needling is just one of many treatment methods available at the Brisbane MSK Therapy Chronic Pain Clinic in (Morningside).
-Dry Needling is a form of myofascial release which treats MSK and fascial pain conditions by releasing myofascial trigger points with filament needles.
+Dry Needling is a form of myofascial release technique, which uses fine needles to treat myofascial trigger points, reducing muscle tension and pain.
 Tissue tension often leads to myofascial pain, and releasing this can provide relief.
-The method involves inserting a needle into an MTrP or TrP for short, to create a myofascial release (MFR).
+Myofascial Trigger Point treatment with needles involves inserting a needle into an MTrP or TrP for short, to create a myofascial release (MFR).
 The needle depth and how tension is applied affect what one feels.
 A good therapist can palpate (feel) tissue tension via the needle handle.
 It is then possible to fine-tune the tissue tension level to one that suits the patient's comfort level.
 Some therapists may use multiple needles at the same time.

 Is Dry Needling painful?

 There are also many needling techniques, and some are likely to prove more painful than others.
 The pecking needling technique involves repeatedly inserting and removing the needle over a treatment area.
 The method can prove painful, and some therapists use the pecking method with inflammatory type conditions, such as Tennis Elbow (lateral epicondylitis), Achilles Tendinopathy etc. However, there are other needling techniques and, indeed, other myofascial release techniques that are less painful and work extremely well in treating such inflammatory conditions.
-Electrical stimulation (ES) is another method used in some MSK therapy clinics.
+Electrical stimulation (ES) or Electro Needling is another method used in some MSK therapy clinics.
 The method involves passing electrical current between inserted needles, which can prove uncomfortable.
-Equally, some evidence suggests that electrical stimulation is no better than Dry needling for the maintenance and rate of improvement in myofascial pain cases [1].
+Equally, some evidence suggests that Electro Needling is no better than Dry needling for the maintenance and rate of improvement in myofascial pain cases (Brennan et al., 2021).
 Practitioners at TotalMSK in Brisbane "DO NOT" practice hypodermic, electrical stimulation or pecking techniques and prefer to use less painful yet effective techniques with patients.

 Why is the technique called Dry Needling?